Open-Sn/opensn/doc/install_linux.md

-# Installing on Linux Machines
+# Install on Linux Machines

 The following instructions were tested on Ubuntu 22.04.4 LTS.
 Other Linux distributions might require some minor tweaking.